pphila/ParksApi/README.md

   2. Follow the prompts throught the installation of the program.
 Using default settings as they originally appear in the setup.

   #### File and Package Installation
-    - _Using your terminal, clone or download this project onto your local machine._
+  - Using your terminal, clone or download this project onto your local machine.
-    - _Open the project via your text editor or IDE_
+  - Open the project via your text editor or IDE.
-    - _ `$ cd` into the production file 'NationalParkApi' and enter `$ dotnet restore` to install the necessary packages for this program._
+  - `$ cd` into the production file 'NationalParkApi' and enter `$ dotnet restore` to install the necessary packages for this program.
-    - _Add in a .gitignore with `obj`, `bin`, `appsettings.json`, `appsettings.*.json` within.
+  - Add in a .gitignore with `obj`, `bin`, `appsettings.json`, `appsettings.*.json` within.
-    - _Initialize project, add .gitignore, and commit your the changes_
+  - Initialize project, add .gitignore, and commit your the changes.

   #### Setting Up the Database
    - _In the production file enter `$ touch appsettings.json` within your terminal_